CitrineInformatics/public_search/readme.md

 ###### UserRequestObject

-The UserRequestObject is an array of Property objects See src/resultsPage/property directory for Property definitions.
+The UserRequestObject is an array of Input objects
+See src/models/input on github for Input definitions.
 An example of this object can be found in examples/resultsPage

 ###### Result